alfonsogober/knearest/adapters/writing-adapters.md

 module.exports = (machine) => {
   return new Bluebird((success, failure) => {
+      // Connect to DB, establish '{this.name}neighbors' and '{this.name}_arcs' table/collection names

       machine.getNodes = function () {
-        // Get the full list of nodes from the 'nodes' collection or table
+        // Get the full list of nodes from the '{this.name}neighbors' collection or table
         // Return a promise, resolve with the list
       };

       machine.getNode = function (id) {
-        // Get a single node from the 'nodes' collection or table
+        // Get a single node from the '{this.name}neighbors' collection or table
         // Return a promise, resolve with the node
       }

       machine.setNode = function (obj) {
         // Create a Node instance with new Node(this, { features: obj })
-        // Add { id: node.id, features: obj } to 'nodes' collection or table
+        // Add { id: node.id, features: obj } to '{this.name}neighbors' collection or table
         // Emit 'node' event with this.emit('node', { id: node.id, features: node.features })
         // Return a promise, resolve with the Node instance };